Karnataka not to reopen schools, Pre-University colleges in December | Education

 The Health Minister informed the meeting that the Technical Advisory Committee for COVID-19, comprising about 14 medical experts, had recommended not to reopen schools and PU colleges in December.
 Proceedings of the Committee meeting shared with the media said COVID-19 infections were on a declining trend with around 1,700 cases and 20 deaths reported daily and it was important to consolidate this gain made after great efforts in the last eight months to contain the disease.

-The government was now not thinking of reopening schools for classes 1 to 8 for, Kumar said, adding that discussions on students facing Class 10 board exams and second PUC (class 12 students who have to face competitive exams), as also in districts where there are lesser number of cases..
+The goverment was now not thinking of reopening schools for classes 1 to 8 for, Kumar said,adding that discussions had taken place on students facing Class 10 board exams and second PUC (class 12 students who have to face competitive exams),as also indistricts where there are lesser number of cases.
+Kumar said the meeting also discussed social problems arsing because of not opening schools, with reports of cases concerning child labour and child marrigaes.

+The Minister,in response to a question, said the schedule for class 10 and second PUC exams would be announced soon after discussions, so that students will have a better idea.
+S R Umashankar, Principal Secretary, Department of Primary and Secondary Education Department, said there are about 9,59,566 class 10 students in Karnataka, including state, CBSE and ICSE board and 5,70,176 for second PUC (class 12) exams under state board.

+On private schools seeking permission to collect second term fees, he said the government was considering it and was looking at the costs involved, input given to students and the situation of the parents.

 - READ MORE ON: